COSTDataChallenge2016/BayesApproachSelectionBias/README.md

 ```

 The code is contained in one script `bayes_approach_selection_bias.R` and divided into 12 steps.
-It was written using R 3.3 and RStan 2.14.
+It was written in 2017 using R 3.3 and RStan 2.14.

-The code uses the ggmap function `get_map`, which requires an API key from Google.
+The code uses the ggmap function `get_map`, which as of 2018 requires an API key from Google.
 Be sure to install ggmap using the `devtools` package: `devtools::install_github("dkahle/ggmap")` in Step 1: Setup.
 (See https://www.r-bloggers.com/geocoding-with-ggmap-and-the-google-api/ for details.)

 For example,